splunk/observability-workshop/content/en/tko/session-2/forwarder.md

 ### 3. Run the install script

 We will run the install script now.
 You will see some Warnings at the end.
 This is totally normal.
+The script is built for use on remote machines, however for todays lab you will be using localhost.

 ``` bash
 ./install.sh
 ```

+You will be asked `Are you sure you want to continue connecting (yes/no/[fingerprint])? ` Answer Yes.

+Enter your ssh password when prompted.

 ### 4. Verify installation of the Universal Forwarader